MacPerkins/MacPerkins/README.md

 Hello, GitHub! 👋

-I'm Matthew Perkins, a student at Brigham Young University-Idaho interested in Software Development, Specifically Full-Stack Development.
+I'm Matthew Perkins, a graduate from BYU-I (April 2025) with a major in Software Development.
+My experience and focus is on full-stack development.
 Welcome to my GitHub profile!

 ## About Me